microsoft/CameraTraps/README.md

 ## demo

-Source for the Web-based demo that runs our models via a REST API that hosts them on a Web endpoint.
+Source for the Web-based demo of our MegaDetector model (which we'll release soon!).

 ## detection